What the forum is for

 5) Keeping it useful and honest

-Conversations on the forum can be wide-ranging, but if you post something that is unrelated to the original topic, we may remove it or move it to a more appropriate area.
-For word games and general conversations, please post in the ‘Games & Chat’ area.
+Conversations on the forum can be wide-ranging, but if you post something that is completely unrelated to the original topic, we may remove it or move it to a more appropriate area.
+For word games and general chatter, please post in the ‘Games & Chat’ area.

-Do not create multiple accounts or pretend to be someone else.
+Do not create multiple accounts.
+Do not pretend to be someone else.
+It’s not nice.

 How you can help

-Stick to the community guidelines and give us feedback about how they’re working.
+Stick to the forum guidelines and give us feedback about how they’re working.

-If someone posts something you feel violates our community guidelines or terms of conditions, report it immediately then ignore it.
-Tap the “options” button at the top of the post and select “report inappropriate content” or email email@example.com.
+If someone posts something you feel violates our forum guidelines or terms and conditions, report it immediately then ignore it.
+Click on the “options” button at the top of the post and select “report inappropriate content” or email firstname.lastname@example.org.
 Some people enjoy getting a reaction, and post nasty comments just to provoke a response.
 The best way to deal with this is to report it, then ignore it.

 How we will help

-We have staff who work full time during office hours and manage the forum.
+We have a team of moderators and a forum co-ordinator who all work part-time, plus a forum manager.
 Our aims when moderating are to keep the forum safe, legal and supportive.

-When you contact us, you should expect a response within 48 hours.
+When you contact us, you should expect a response within 3-5 days (it can be sooner).
 If you report a post, we will usually let you know what action we have taken.

 We understand that we are all human and make mistakes.
-If you breach our guidelines, you will usually get a warning, or a possible temporary ban.
+If you breach our guidelines, you will usually get a warning, or be placed under moderation (this means all your posts need to be approved by a moderator before going live).
 If you continue to breach the guidelines, we will ban you permanently from the site.
-We issue permanent bans only as a last resort to protect our community.
+We issue permanent bans only as a last resort to protect our forum community.

 What actions can we take?

 We aim to be consistent in applying our guidelines.
-If you have any comments about how we moderate, please send an email to our Digital Community Officer and Assistant to firstname.lastname@example.org .
+If you have any comments about how we moderate, please send a private message to our forum manager.

 To sum up...

-Please do promote: kindness, honesty, respect, support, and shared experiences
+We like: kindness, honesty, respect, support, and shared experiences.